smherwig/phoenix-nginx-eval/README.md

 stores the share memory files.

 Let's go through the case of NGINX multiplexing two websites.
-First create two file system images, as per, an call one `fs.crypt.img0` and the other `fs.crypt.img1`.
-Copy these images to the fileserver's mount (we'll have the two fileservers mount the same host directory:
+First create two file system images, as per [Graphene-crypt](#single-tenant-graphene-crypt), and call one `fs.crypt.img0` and the other `fs.crypt.img1`.
+Copy these images to the fileserver's mount (we'll have the two fileservers mount the same host
+        directory:

 ```
 cp fs.crypt.img0 ~/src/fileserver/deploy/fs/srv/